 Because you don’t see an internship advertised it doesn’t mean to say it doesn’t exist, they just may not place an advert with us.
 Be creative and reach out to companies directly as many organisations need good applicants throughout the year.

 Here are a few more websites that specifically deal with internships and work experience

-Finally, for all help and support when completing an application form, or if you want to talk about your next steps, book an appointment to see the SBM careers consultant, Iain McLoughlin here www.careers.qmul.ac.uk/book
+For all help and support when completing an application form or if you want to talk about next steps or how to strategically approach the graduate job market make an appointment and meet SBM's career coach, Iain McLoughlin.
+Here's how to make an appointment www.careers.qmul.ac.uk/book

 SBM QConsultRecruiters expect candidates to show a high level of competence to solve complex business issues, and they'll also look for evidence of leadership, personal impact, drive and aspiration.
 QConsult is a unique opportunity to participate in a live consultancy project and develop these competencies.
 Additionally, you'll have time to master other skills such as group work and networking and evidence them on your CV, application and through an interview.Over 10 weeks you and your team will look for and recommend solutions to a business issue.
 You'll learn to identify key issues, prioritise and formulate an initial hypothesis or hypotheses, and begin to articulate the approach your client should take for a successful solution.
 This means asking the correct questions, collecting qualitative and quantitative evidence and making clear recommendations; an approach typical to that used by consultants.QConsult is an excellent way to boost work experience alongside studies and the recommendations made to clients at the end of previous QConsult projects have been acted upon by departments across SBM and QMUL.
 So, whether you're interested in working in consulting or looking at other sectors you'll find QConsult an excellent means to explore career plans and gain relevant experience.